From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Security Vulnerabilities Introduced by LLMs

 \subsection{Sensitive Data Exposure}

-Sensitive data Exposure occurs when critical information, such as personal data, financial details, or authentication credentials, are not properly protected and become accessible to unauthorized entities.
+Sensitive data exposure occurs when critical information, such as personal data, financial details, or authentication credentials, are not properly protected and become accessible to unauthorized entities.
 Sensitive data exposure is often caused by ineffective data encryption, insecure storage, or flaws in data transmission protocols.

-Several studies have recognized the exposure of sensitive data in the code generated by LLMs~\cite{liu2024no,khoury2023secure,elgedawy2024ocassionally,siddiq2023generate,fu2023security,he2024instruction,mohsin2024can,gong2024well}.
-However, Pearce et al.~\cite{pearce2022asleep} dedicated more attention to this category of vulnerabilities.
-They studied how frequently and why GitHub Copilot generates insecure code by testing it with 89 different scenarios related to high-risk cybersecurity vulnerabilities.
-Besides from finding that approximately 40\% of these programs were vulnerable, they showed that Copilot consistently fails when it comes to CWE-200: Exposure of Sensitive Information to an Unauthorized Actor.
-The same CWE was also mentioned in~\cite{liu2024no,he2024instruction,mohsin2024can,gong2024well}.
-A concrete example of how Copilot-generated code exhibits a CWE-200 vulnerability can be found with Python web apps~\cite{pearce2022asleep}.
-In some cases, although the app is supposed to display only the last 4 digits of a Social Security Number (SSN), it happened that it revealed more digits than expected.
+Several studies recognized the exposure of sensitive data in the code generated by LLMs~\cite{liu2024no,khoury2023secure, pearce2022asleep,siddiq2023generate,fu2023security,he2024instruction,gong2024well, aydin2025security,majdinasab2024assessing}.
+Jamdade et al.~\cite{jamdade2024pilot} reported sensitive data exposure in code generated by ChatGPT for web-application user-data handling.
+Moreover, Pearce~et~al.~\cite{pearce2022asleep} studied how frequently and why GitHub Copilot generates insecure code by testing it with 89 different scenarios related to high-risk cybersecurity vulnerabilities.
+Besides finding that approximately 40\% of these programs were vulnerable, they showed that Copilot consistently fails when it comes to CWE-200: Exposure of Sensitive Information to an Unauthorized Actor.
+Similarly, Aydin et al.~\cite{aydin2025security} found that CWE-200 was the most prevalent weakness in LLM-generated JavaScript across 6 LLMs (127 occurrences, 21\% of reported vulnerabilities).
+The same CWE was also mentioned in~\cite{liu2024no,pearce2022asleep,gong2024well,jamdade2024pilot,majdinasab2024assessing}.